bryanesmith/Next.js-course-/notes/section_8.md

             return <PostList fetchData={fetchTopPosts} />
         }
         ```
+* Don't over do the above pattern; if a child component isn't likely to be reused, just fetch the data in the child component (option #2)

 * You can automatically generating type information if typing it out is a hassle.
 E.g.,
     - Instead of this: